Configuring Query Lists

 Query list views also allow configuring saving changes.

 SaveToDB reads the query list configuration from tables and views with the following fields:

 - An optional primary key column like ID

 * The add-in does not use the TABLE_SCHEMA field values with Microsoft SQL Server Compact and SQLite.

 TABLE_SCHEMA and TABLE_NAME define objects.

-TABLE_TYPE defines object types and may contain values: TABLE, VIEW, PROCEDURE, CODE, HTTP, TEXT, and HIDDEN.
+TABLE_TYPE defines object types and can contain values: TABLE, VIEW, PROCEDURE, CODE, HTTP, TEXT, and HIDDEN.

-You may specify the HIDDEN type to exclude database objects from query lists shown in Excel.
+You can specify the HIDDEN type to exclude database objects from query lists shown in Excel.